robwinston/sandpit-android/README.md

 ### TracerBase
 Core functionality for tracing - format mssage with time, parent class, calling method.

-Note: "stack depth" is hard coded, so it can will provide misleading info used in a different context.
-Where this is done is commented in the code and iseasily modified.
-May in future make this configurable.
+Note: "stack depth" is hard coded, so it will provide misleading info if used in a different context.
+Where this is done is commented in the code and is easily modified.
+May in future make this genuinely configurable.

 ### ToastTracer
 Issue trace messages using Toast